bhouse1273/knapsack/docs/ExampleArtifactsYAML-CUDA-Chariot.md

 json.write instance "instance.json"
 ```

 **What you get:** `instance.json` with the same structure as the YAML.
 Point your Jetson solver at it and go.
-If you’d like, I can also generate a tiny `villages.csv` starter file to match this program.
+If you’d like, I can also generate a tiny `entities.csv` starter file to match this program.